Cloud Setup

 • Hetzner

-Follow the instructions in the project’s README file to create an XLT image for one of the supported clouds yourself.
+Follow the instructions in the project’s README file to create an XLT image for one of the supported clouds.

 Setting Up and Managing Load Test Instances